 Ms. Bugay asked about the process that would be followed for site excavation, including cut and fill balancing, and how the rock and ledge will be removed.

 Mr. Petruzziello explained that they will either blast or hammer.
 They would prefer to blast because it will be quicker, but they will do a survey to make that determination.
-All of the material will be used on site.
+All of the resulting material will be kept on site.

 Mr. Civian confirmed with Mr. Petruzziello that the Fire Department issues the permits for blasting.